Asynonametrics

 So, when we see flaws or misfortunes in others, we look for the reason.

-A medical example: When we see someone using crutches, we wonder why.
+And when we see someone using crutches, we wonder why.
+So:

 1) If the person is elderly, we might suspect a fall in the shower or down the stairs.